Oncomine Comprehensive Assay Plus

 ~94% success

-with sample input requirements of only
+based on AmpliSeq technology with low sample input requirements

 High success rates mean more samples can be tested with informative results